 - Wherever possible, obtain a fresh specimen and take the specimen at a time when it can be transported to the GP Practice in a timely manner. - For the most accurate results, specimens should be received by the laboratory as soon as possible or at least within 24 hours.
-After this time, any dominant or more virulent microorganisms, such as bacteria and viruses, will flourish and weaker ones will die off, which can lead to inaccurate results. - Consult your local guidelines about storage of specimens. - If delivery is delayed, the specimen should be placed in a 'specimen only' fridge.
+After this time, any dominant or more virulent microorganisms, such as bacteria and viruses, will flourish and weaker ones will die off, which can lead to inaccurate results. - Consult your local guidelines about storage of specimens. - If delivery is delayed, the specimen may need to be placed in a 'specimen only' fridge.
+Your local Microbiology Department will advise.
 Regular cleaning of the specimen refrigerator is required and temperature should be documented.